Updated: Nov 21

 I am going to tell you my story.
-I played tennis my whole life and decided to turn pro at the young age of 15 due to money circumstances.
-My parents couldn’t afford to pay for my travels or coaches so I didn’t really have a choice if I wanted to keep competing.
-Aside from that, we were immigrants in the U.S and at the time I couldn’t leave the country to play tournaments abroad.
-So my options were extremely limited.
-My mother really supported my career and was always pushing me to be the best I could be.
-My younger sister grew up with a hip defect and she was going to need a big surgery when she became a young adult.
-So there was always that bit of faith in my parent’sheart that I would make it big time so that I could help pay for her surgery.
+I played tennis my whole life and decided to turn pro at 15 due to financial circumstances.
+My parents couldn’t afford to pay for my travels or coaches, so I didn’t have a choice if I wanted to keep competing.
+Aside from that, we were immigrants in the U.S, and at the time, I couldn’t leave the country to play tournaments abroad.
+So my options were minimal.
+My mother supported my career and was always pushing me to be the best I could be.
+My younger sister grew up with a hip defect, and she was going to need surgery when she became a young adult.
+So, there was always that bit of faith in my parent's hearts that I would make it big time to help pay for her surgery.
 All of these circumstances made me want to succeed more than anything.
-I wanted to overcome all of those odds that were against me, traveling alone in the U.S since age 13, not speaking English, not being able to afford hotels, staying wherever someone would house me, having to face competition completely alone for years, being discriminated for being Latin American and many more obstacles; only with the goal in mind that I wanted to prove to my parents that their effort in this country wasn’t in vane, I wanted to help them take care of my sister, and to make them proud.
-All of these motivations seemed likemore than enough, and they did get me far in my career.
-Only playing 12 tournaments inside the U.S I became one of the best juniors in the world making the U.S Open JR finals and ending the year in the top 10 ITF.
+I wanted to defeat all the odds that were against me—traveling alone in the U.S since age 13, not speaking English, not being able to afford hotels, staying wherever someone would house me, having to face competition utterly alone for years, being discriminated for being Latin American, and many more obstacles.
+I only had one goal in mind, I wanted to prove to my parents that their effort in this country wasn’t in vain, I wanted to help them take care of my sister, and I wanted to make them proud.
+These motivations seemed like more than enough, and they did get me far in my career.
+Only playing 12 tournaments inside the U.S, I became one of the best juniors in the world, making the U.S Open JR finals and ending the year in the top 10 ITF.
 I won my first pro tournament at age 15 and had my best professional ranking of 230 WTA at age 18.

 The top players, including friends of mine that are still playing at age 30, are still playing because they love that feeling of improvement and being the best player they can be.
-I asked this questions to a couple of friends that are still playing successfully on the pro tour, What motivates you to continue playing and to compete so hard?
-All the answers I got included intrinsic motivations (the desire to do something for your own personal enjoyment), but there was one answer that was certainly my favorite from GermanWTA top player Laura Siegemund with a high ranking of 27 in the world and Grand Slam mixed doubles champion.
+So I asked these questions to a couple of friends that are still playing successfully on the pro tour, What motivates you to continue playing and to compete so hard?
+All the answers I got included intrinsic motivations (the desire to do something for your own personal enjoyment), but there was one answer that was certainly my favorite from German WTA top player Laura Siegemund with a high ranking of 27 in the world and Grand Slam mixed doubles champion.